How To Make Friends Pay Back The Money They Owe You

 A friend asks if he could borrow money from you.
 He promises to pay by next month.
 You, being a good friend, loaned him some cash to help ease his financial burdens.

-That was a month ago and now, your friend is avoiding you.
-Whenever you get a chance to talk to him regarding his loan, he would give you an excuse about not having enough money yet and promises to pay you back as soon as possible.
+That was a month ago, and now, your friend is avoiding you.
+Whenever you get a chance to talk to him regarding his loan, he will give you an excuse about not having enough money yet and promise to pay you back as soon as possible.

-Many times in our life, we would be asked by a family member or a friend if they could borrow some money.
-Reasons may differ but almost always, it’s our intention to be a good friend that moves us to extend a helping hand.
+Many times in our lives, we would be asked by a family member or a friend if they could borrow some money.
+Reasons may differ, but almost always, we intend to be a good friend that moves us to extend a helping hand.

 Neither a borrower nor a lender be.

-• Other options such as working part time in your business is also possible (just be creative and try to arrive at a compromise)
+- Other options, such as working part-time in your business, are also possible (just be creative and try to arrive at a compromise)

 Should you pursue legal action?